Skip to main content

 Things Often Get Worse Before They Get Better

 crayons-on-wall.jpg by Dr. Jane Nelsen Remember this point so that you won’t become discouraged.
 Children quite often don’t trust that adults are really willing to listen to them and take them seriously.
 It may take some time for them to get used to this.
-At first they may try to use this new power […]
+At first they may try to use this new power to […]

 One Word